13 smart methods of saving money in business

 The most useful modern invention that helps companies survive difficult times is the solution of telecommuting.
 The notion of using all the available digital channels of communication without actually commuting is a perfect way out when a company does not have the financial capacity to host all of its employees.

 Hence, remote workers or virtual teams come into the picture.
-Calls over the internet or conference calls, video calls, emailing and instant messaging work perfectly in professional contexts.
+Calls over the internet or conference calls, video calls, emailing, and instant messaging work perfectly in professional contexts.
 Therefore, the expense of office space, utilities, and equipment is a burden that companies can avoid or minimize.
-The capital that is left behind can be channeled to higher salaries, investments or strategic plans for the future.
+The capital that is left behind can be channeled to higher salaries, investments, or strategic plans for the future.

-Go for intellect, not experience
+Go for intellect, not the experience

 When small businesses plan on growing their workforce, a practical dilemma appears.
-Employers and HR managers think to themselves “Should I go for experience, intellect or both?”
-In today’s job market, some professionals have a lot of experience in their respective fields, others have passion and intellect and some others have both.
+Employers and HR managers think to themselves “Should I go for experience, intellect, or both?”
+In today’s job market, some professionals have a lot of experience in their respective fields, others have passion and intellect, and some others have both.

 In the case that companies want to make new hires but do not have substantial capital, then the answer is quite easy.
 They should choose professionals that are eager to gain experience but have extensive knowledge and a hard-working attitude.
-They will be good at their jobs, keep evolving and at the same time, they won’t cost a fortune.
+They will be good at their jobs, keep evolving, and at the same time, they won’t cost a fortune.

 Mold the company’s schedule